Governance and Code Of Ethics

 The Board delegates its powers to four mandatory Committees, although other committees may be established as required:

-- Audit Committee – This Committee has oversight of the Company’s operations and is responsible for ensuring:
+- Audit Committee – The Audit Committee is outsourced to Sagicor Life Jamaica Limited.
+This Committee has oversight of the Company’s operations and is responsible for ensuring:

 - The adequacy of the effectiveness of the Company’s systems of operational risk management and control, the Business Risk Assurance function and external auditors.